Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 7.4% in December 2024, down 0.0 percentage points from November.
-Compared to December last year (6.7%), the rate has increased by 0.7 percentage points.
+The unemployment rate was 6.5% in July 2025, up 0.5 percentage points from June.
+Compared to July last year (7.2%), the rate has decreased by 0.7 percentage points.

 Loading...